Ahmed-Eldably/communicate-data-findings/README.md

 # communicate-data-findings

 I chose Ford GoBike System Dataset betwee January 2019 and December 2019 for my Anaylsis.
+I was interested in trying to understand more about user preferences, help to discover usage pattern, rider characteristics.

 There are two datsets in the branch: